footings/footings/docs/tutorials/intro-series/2-attributes-and-instantiation.md

 AddABC(1, 2, 3)
 ```

-The `Footings framework` intentially make the models key word only objects as many in order to be explicit when models have many parameters.
+The `Footings framework` intentionally make the models key word only objects as many in order to be explicit when models have many parameters.

 ## An Instantiated Model